Optometry’s New Frontier: Setting An Improved Standard of Care for AMD

 About the Author

-Victoria Dzurinko, OD, MBA, FAAO, Associate Director of Professional Relations with MacuLogix, has spent 17 years in optometry in various roles including education, industry consulting, and practice ownership.
-She graduated from Salus University, completed her residency at The Eye Institute, and earned her MBA in healthcare and pharmaceutical marketing from St. Joseph’s University in Philadelphia.
+Victoria Dzurinko, OD, MBA, FAAO, Director of Professional Relations with MacuLogix, has experience in various eye care roles including education, industry consulting, and practice ownership.
+She graduated from Salus University in 2002, completed her residency at The Eye Institute, and earned her MBA in healthcare and pharmaceutical marketing from St. Joseph’s University in Philadelphia.
 Dr. Dzurinko is excited to help optometrists elevate their standard of care and improve patient outcomes in the management of AMD.